-(g) Discount Rate
+(h) Discount Rate

-The discount rate used to measure the total OPEB liability was 5.5% as of December 31, 2022 and 2021.
+The discount rate used to measure the total OPEB liability was 5.5% as of December 31, 2023 and 2022.
 The projections of cash flows used to determine the discount rate assumed the Authority contributions will be made at rates equal to the actuarially determined contribution rates.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected OPEB payments for current active retirees.
-Therefore, the long term expected rate of return on the Plan's investments was applied to all future periods of projected benefit payments to determine the total OPEB liability would be if it were calculated using a discount rate that is 1 percentage-point lower (4.5%) or 1 percentage-point higher (6.5%) than the current discount rate:
+Therefore, the long-term expected rate of return on the Plan's investments was applied to all future periods of projected benefit payments to determine the total OPEB liability.

-(h) Sensitivity of the Authority's Net OPEB Liability (Asset) to Changes in the Discount Rate
+(i) Sensitivity of the Authority's Net OPEB Liability (Asset) to Changes in the Discount Rate

-The following represents the net OPEB liability (asset) of the Authority as of June 30, 2023, calculated using the stated discount rate assumption, as well as what the Authority's net OPEB (asset) liability
+The following represents the net OPEB liability (asset) of the Authority as of June 30, 2024, calculated using the stated discount rate assumption, as well as what the Authority's net OPEB (asset) liability would be if it were calculated using a discount rate that is 1 percentage-point lower (4.5%) or 1 percentage-point higher (6.5%) than the current discount rate: